FAQ’s on Fertilizers / Frequently Asked Questions About Fertilizers

 Diammonium phosphate (DAP) is found in granulated form.
 The size of the granules is 5.5 mm and they are white, grey or black in colour.
-It contains 18% of nitrogen in the form of ammonia and 46% of phosphorous in the form of ammonium phosphate.
+It contains 18% of the nitrogen in the form of ammonia and 46% phosphorous in the form of ammonium phosphate.
 It is commonly used for field crops and vegetables.

 What is the function of urea fertilizer and what are its advantages?

-Urea is considered as the king of fertilizers and the two main reasons for this are it contains 46% of nitrogen and it is a crystalline organic compound.
+Urea is considered the king of fertilizers and the two main reasons for this is it contains 46% of nitrogen and it is a crystalline organic compound.
 The main ability of urea fertilizer is to promote green leaf growth because it helps in the process of photosynthesis.
 Advantages of urea are:

 - Good nitrogen content